toasted-marshmallow-co/DarkWarehouse.PublicDocs/docs/04-Basic-Functionality/02-Managing-the-System/Routing and Obstacles in the System.md

 ##### Solution💡

-Check why the Omni-Mole is offline and then either put it back online or manually move it out of the way and update it's location.
+Check why the Omni-Mole is offline, then either put it back online or manually move it out of the way and update it's location.

 #### Omni-Mole Not Assigned the Zone

-If an Omni-Mole is not assigned to a zone that include the source and destination or a path between them then a path cannot be found.
+If an Omni-Mole is not assigned to a zone that includes the source and destination, or a path between them, then a path cannot be found.

 ##### Diagnosis🔍